nubenetes/awesome-kubernetes/docs/gitops.md

 - [medium: GitOps with Istio, Tekton and Argo CD — on OpenShift 4](https://medium.com/@joelkaplan1/gitops-with-istio-tekton-and-argo-cd-on-openshift-4-5e42d22994e3)
 - [thenewstack.io: Red Hat Delivers Full GitOps CI/CD Built on Tekton and Argo](https://thenewstack.io/red-hat-delivers-full-gitops-ci-cd-built-on-tekton-and-argo/)
 - [redhat.com: Red Hat Makes DevOps a Reality with OpenShift GitOps and OpenShift Pipelines 🌟](https://www.redhat.com/en/about/press-releases/red-hat-makes-devops-reality-openshift-gitops-and-openshift-pipelines) New Red Hat OpenShift features provide fully-integrated CI/CD pipeline for organizations to deliver applications more consistently and with greater predictability across the open hybrid cloud.
+- [==piotrminkowski.com: GitOps with Advanced Cluster Management for Kubernetes== 🌟](https://piotrminkowski.com/2022/10/24/gitops-with-advanced-cluster-management-for-kubernetes/) In this article, you will learn how to manage multiple clusters with Argo CD and Advanced Cluster Management for Kubernetes.
+Advanced Cluster Management (ACM) for Kubernetes is a tool provided by Red Hat based on a community-driven project [Open Cluster Management](https://open-cluster-management.io/).
+I’ll show you how to use it with OpenShift to implement gitops approach for running apps across multiple clusters.
+However, you can as well deploy a community-driven version on Kubernetes.

 ### AWS Kubernetes